torresjeff/go-feature-lab/README.md

 This client package communicates with a [Feature Lab Server](https://github.com/torresjeff/go-feature-lab-server), where treatment allocation data is stored.
 Use the Feature Lab Server to create new feature flags and perform a rollout of new features and experiments in a controlled and safe manner.

+## Usage
+For basic usage, see `cmd/gettreatment/main.go`

+For an example that uses the daemon (featurelabd), see `cmd/featurelabd/main.go`

 ## How Feature Lab works
 The basic building block of Feature Lab are features.
 A feature belongs to an application (scope of the feature), it's identified by a feature name and has 0 (feature is turned off) or more allocations.
 An allocation represents the weight that is given to a specific treatment (eg. "Control", "Treatment 1", etc.).